-A. Actions of the Senate shall be in one of three forms:

-- 1. Act.
+- A. Actions of the Senate shall be in one of three forms: - 1.
+Act.
 An Act shall have the effect of policy. - 2.
 Resolution.
 A Resolution shall express the sentiment of the Senate. - 3.
 Recommendation.
-A Recommendation shall express the advice of the Senate, giving advice only.

-B. No Acts of the Senate shall have the effect of policy unless they have been passed by a majority vote and bear the signature of the Chancellor of the University, indicating the Chancellor's approval.

-C. Upon passage of an action as defined above, the Chair of the Senate shall submit the completed Faculty Senate Routing Form to the Chancellor within three school days of its passage.

-D. The Chancellor may veto an Act.
+A Recommendation shall express the advice of the Senate, giving advice only. - B. No Acts of the Senate shall have the effect of policy unless they have been passed by a majority vote and bear the signature of the Chancellor of the University, indicating the Chancellor's approval.
+A simple majority of 'yes' votes shall be sufficient for approval of proposals, excepting votes requiring a higher threshold of approval by Robert's Rules of Order.
+Abstentions do not count against a quorum, and they do not count as 'yes' or 'no' votes. - C. Upon passage of an action as defined above, the Chair of the Senate shall submit the completed Faculty Senate Routing Form to the Chancellor within three school days of its passage. - D. The Chancellor may veto an Act.
 In such case the Senate shall be notified of such action at its next meeting.